 - What is commercial debt collection?

-- Commercial debt collection is the process of recovering past-due invoices owed by one business to another, typically through a third-party agency that specializes in B2B recovery.
-It differs from consumer debt collection in that the debtor is a business entity rather than an individual, and the legal framework, communication style, and recovery tactics are all distinct.
+- Commercial debt collection is the process of recovering past-due invoices owed by one business to another, typically through a third-party agency specializing in B2B recovery.
+The debtor is a business entity rather than an individual, and the legal framework, communication approach, and recovery tactics are all distinct from consumer collections.

 - How is commercial debt collection different from consumer debt collection?